How to Visit Isle Royale, the Least Visited National Park in the Lower 48

 3-Day Backpacking Weekend (Rock Harbor Area)

-ps – this is the trip we did!
+This is the trip we did!

 • Friday: Arrive and hike to Lane Cove (6 mi).
 Camp by the lake.